Mobile (band): Tales from the City (2007–2009)

-New Album, Breakup & Return (2009–2011, 2020's)
+New album, breakup and return (2009–2011, 2020s)

 After the tour, the band began writing their third album.
-More than 50 new demos have been written for the record.
-According to guitarist Christian "Criq" Brais, the songs have a similar sound as their first album "Tomorrow Starts Today".
-The band will start the recording of the album this summer expecting a possible release date by the end of 2011.
-As the band wants to focus on the album, no tour dates are scheduled before they finish the recording and writing of the new material.
-Some of the working titles are:
+More than 50 new demos were written for the record.
+According to guitarist Christian "Criq" Brais, the songs had a similar sound as their first album Tomorrow Starts Today.
+The band were expected to start the recording of the album this summer, expecting a possible release date by the end of 2011.
+As the band wanted to focus on the album, no tour dates were scheduled before they finished the recording and writing of the new material.